🕯Life at the Center: Soaring through Diwali🕯 Vol. 76, November 2019

 Our good fortune this year brought to my attention a beautiful young couple in Master Jonah’s qigong class, Clyde Bagaoisan and Charlene Miyahara.
 Jonah encouraged the two to participate, saying they’d be doing something they’d never forget.
 Neither of them had ever acted, and I was asking them to take the lead roles.
 As dutiful students, they took their teacher’s advice and signed on as Prince Ram and Princess Sita, not at all sure or excited about what they were heading into!

 Whew!
 Check marks on the lead prince and princess roles!
-Next our tai chi chuan teacher Dr. Randy Wong agreed to go from being Ram’s father the good king last year to playing the dastardly demon king this year.
+Next our tai chi chuan teacher Dr. Wong Kai Ming agreed to go from being Ram’s father the good king last year to playing the dastardly demon king this year.
 In fact, Dr. Wong seemed to relish the idea of playing a bad guy!
 Something about his mischievous chuckle spurred me to ask one of our yoga students, an ordained priest named Moki Hina, to be part of the demon horde.
 Moki promptly enrolled his church friend Dixie in the horde.
 Where there is light, a shadow is always cast, Moki aphorized.

 A lot of other characters, however, really were not showing themselves.
 I had lunch with Malia Helela, our hula teacher and my 9 year collaborator in pulling off this Diwali thing.
 We puzzled over many names for the parts we still had to fill.
 What about Ram’s father, King Dasharatha, who has to carry the longest single scene in the play?